cdapio/cdap/cdap-docs/hydrator-manual/source/glossary.rst

       *[To be completed]*

    Plugin
-      A plugin extends an application [or extends an application template?] by implementing an interface expected by the application.
+      A plugin extends an application template by implementing an interface expected by the application template.
 Plugins are packaged in an artifact.

    Real-time Pipeline
       *[To be completed]*